Husky-Devel/u/README.md

 # husky-webdev-websiterepo

-This is just a small progcet that im am working on feel free to use my code but please do not use the imgs
+This is just a small project that im am working on feel free to use my code but please do not use the imgs